Why We Need IPv6?

 Efficiency

-IPv6 simplifies and speeds up data transmission due to packet handling with more efficiently, and removing the need to check packet integrity.
-It also free router time that can be better-spent moving data.
+IPv6 simplifies and speeds up data transmission because packet handling is more efficient and removes the need to check packet integrity.
+It also frees router time that can be better spent moving data.
 IPv6 also eliminates the address conflict issues which is common under IPv4 and enables smooth connections and communication for network devices.

 Security

-IPv6 has built with security hazards in mind.
-Many of the security features have added to the IPv6 address default that is optional for IPv4 addresses.
-IPv6 encrypts traffic and checks packet integrity to provide more efficient protection for standard Internet traffic.
+IPv6 was built with security hazards in mind.
+Many of the security features have been added to the IPv6 address default, which is optional for IPv4 addresses.
+IPv6 encrypts traffic and checks packet integrity to protect standard Internet traffic more efficiently.

 The IPSec provides privacy, authentication and data integrity.
-Because of their potential to carry malware, IPv4 ICMP packets are often blocked by corporate firewalls, but ICMPv6, the implementation of the Internet Control Message Protocol for IPv6, may be permitted because IPSec can be applied to the ICMPv6 packets.
+Because of their potential to carry malware, corporate firewalls often block IPv4 ICMP packets, but ICMPv6, implementing the Internet Control Message Protocol for IPv6, may be permitted because IPSec can be applied to the ICMPv6 packets.